Loading...

 In places like Kota Tua, you can see this contrast up close.

-There's poor infrastructure and sanitation are common just a few streets away from restored colonial buildings.
+There's poor infrastructure and sanitation are common.

-People living near polluted canals often face frequent flooding and poor waste disposal.
+Just a few streets away from restored colonial buildings, people living near polluted canals often face frequent flooding and poor waste disposal.

-At the same time, tourists will visit famous landmarks, admire the colonial architecture, and enjoy cafes, just minutes away from areas that lack basic services like clean water or proper toilets.
+At the same time, tourists will visit famous landmarks, admire the colonial architecture, and enjoy cafes just minutes away from areas that lack basic services like clean water or proper toilets.

 This creates a striking image of wealth and poverty existing side by side.

-Why do wealth and poverty exist so close together in the inner city?
-Pause the video here whilst you decide, and press Play when you're ready to continue.
+Pause the video here whilst you decide, and press play when you're ready to continue.

-Fantastic, there are several reasons.
+There are several reasons.

 Historical land use.